There’s a lot of talk in sales about reaching out to a level of high-ranking/c-level executives — CEOs, CFOs, CIOs — known as the “C-suite.”

 Bistritz recalls: “That was the first time I heard the term ‘trusted adviser’ being used in conjunction with a salesperson.
 HP wanted to find out how their salespeople could be leaders, in the position of becoming trusted advisors.
 It validated my role as a professional salesperson: If I perceive that a salesperson can deliver value, I’m going to meet with them.”

-This lies at the heart of the C-Suite philosophy: getting to the level of becoming that trusted advisor.
-But as you might’ve guessed, it’s hardly a matter of making a cold call to a CEO.
+This lies at the heart of the C-suite philosophy: getting to the level of becoming that trusted advisor.
+But as you might’ve guessed, it’s hardly a matter of making a cold call or sales pitch to a CEO.

 Find The Relevant Executive For The Buying Opportunity